SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:48:11]</i> **Ben:** Yeah, there it is.

-<i class="timecode">[00:48:11]</i> **Segun:** So let's gonna move the border-radius over to the range.
+<i class="timecode">[00:48:11]</i> **Segun:** So let's gonna move the `border-radius` over to the range.
 That's a good point.
-And then the border-radius, we can just set this to 999 to make it, like, perfectly rounded in there.
+And then the `border-radius`, we can just set this to 999 to make it, like, perfectly rounded in there.

 So now we need to figure out how do we position this slider in there somehow.
-So the first thing I'll do is I'll just use, like, set "position: relative" on the slider itself and then set "position: absolute" on the slider there.
+So the first thing I'll do is I'll just use, like, set "`position: relative`" on the slider itself and then set "`position: absolute`" on the slider there.

 <i class="timecode">[00:48:47]</i> **Ben:** Mm-hmm.

 <i class="timecode">[00:48:49]</i> **Segun:** Or maybe I could… I could definitely also think about, like, just leveraging, like, the flexbox model as I'll absolutely position that.
-But then we have "position: absolute" in there.
+But then we have "`position: absolute`" in there.
 We can set, like, the top.
 Let's see… let's set the top to, like, 50%.
 And then we check, like, again.
 And then I think, like… what was that technique again to sort of, like, center stuff?
 We do translate.
 Let's do translate here.
 Y, and give it 50%.

 <i class="timecode">[00:49:23]</i> **Ben:** I don't think it needs the quotes, right?